A Community of Artists

 Most of MICA's buildings were creatively renovated from existing structures redesigned to meet the needs of artists.
 One was formerly a railroad station, another a shoe factory.
 Three of our buildings are listed on the National Register of Historic Places.
 Buildings constructed specifically for MICA include the 1904 Main Building and its 2004 counterpart, the Brown Center.
 The two white-clad buildings, which stand in conversation on either side of Mount Royal Avenue, are exemplars of the best in architectural design for their times.
 This combination of award-winning new construction and thoughtfully repurposed historic buildings results in an architecturally diverse and distinctive campus that maintains the aesthetic integrity and European flavor of our residential neighborhood.

-Pre-college students are housed in The Gateway and Meyerhoff House, our secure housing complexes designed especially for student artists.
+Pre-college students are housed in The Commons, our secure housing complex designed especially for student artists.
 They feature air-conditioned, furnished, apartments with full kitchens and living/dining areas.
 Students share single-sex apartments with two or three other art students.

 The residences feature 24-hour security, a gallery/lounge for relaxing or watching videos, and coin-operated laundry facilities.
 Students must provide their own linens, towels, and toiletry and kitchen items.